Central Coast Roosters: Centurions (2010-2011)

 The Centurions acted as a feeder club to the NRL club Newcastle Knights.
 They started the season well with a 28-18 win against the Canterbury-Bankstown Bulldogs at the Crest Sports Complex in Round 1, but then had a horror run through the middle of the season with 13 losses and 4 wins.

 Some notable players in the squad are Chris Adams, Joel Edwards, Marvin Filipo, Sinbad Kali, Marvin Karawana, Siuatonga Likiliki, Keith Lulia, Peter Mata'utia, Shannon McDonnell, Constantine Mika, Kevin Naiqama, Kyle O'Donnell, Ben Rogers, Steve Southern, Ryan Stig, Zane Tetevano and Simon Williams.
-The Centurions coach Rip Taylor was selected to coach alongside Jason Taylor as the assistrant coach of the NSW Residents on 7 July 2010 against the Queensland residents before game III of the 2010 State of Origin series at ANZ Stadium.
+The Centurions coach Rip Taylor was selected to coach alongside Jason Taylor as the assistant coach of the NSW Residents on 7 July 2010 against the Queensland residents before game III of the 2010 State of Origin series at ANZ Stadium.
 Centurions winger Kevin Naiqama was also in the NSW team and scored the game-breaking try.
 NSW went on to win the game.

 Centre Marvin Filipo was named the Centurions player of the year in 2010, and Steve Southern was named in 2011.

 Demise from NSW Cup

-During October 2011, it was announced that the Centurions wouldn't be continuing in 2012, with the team to be named the Newcastle Knights in the NSW Cup competition from then on.
+During October 2011, it was announced that the Centurions would not be continuing in 2012, with the team to be named the Newcastle Knights in the NSW Cup competition from then on.

 Club goes on (2012-current)

 While the Central Coast Centurions exited the NSW Cup however the side continued to play in the New South Wales Rugby League's S. G. Ball Cup and Harold Matthews Cup.
-In this time, the Sydney Roosters develop ties with Central Coast Rugby League and the club.
+In this time, the Sydney Roosters developed ties with Central Coast Rugby League and the club.
 In 2017 the Central Coast Centurions name was officially changed to Central Coast Roosters to highlight the strength of the arrangement.
 The Sydney Roosters maintain their own junior development teams by the same name in both competitions.